-The Company provides limited partnership interests in BGC Holdings, termed REUs, to certain employees.
-These REUs entitle the holder to participate in distributions of BGC Holdings' income and to receive post-termination payments equal to the notional value of the grant in four equal yearly installments after the holder's termination provided that the holder has not engaged in any competitive activity with the Company or its affiliates prior to the date each payment is due.
-These REUs may also be exchangeable for Class A common stock in accordance with the terms and conditions of the grant of such REUs.
-REUs are accounted for by the Company as liability awards under SFAS 123R.
-The liability incurred for REUs is re-measured at the end of each reporting period.
-Non-cash compensation is recorded to account for changes in the estimated fair value of REUs.
+The Company provides limited partnership interests in BGC Holdings, termed REUs or RPUs, to certain employees.
+These partnership interests generally entitle the holder to participate in distributions of BGC Holdings' income and to receive post-termination payments equal to the notional value of the grant in four equal yearly installments after the holder's termination provided that the holder has not engaged in any competitive activity with the Company or its affiliates prior to the date each payment is due.
+These REUs/RPUs may also generally be exchangeable for Class A common stock in accordance with the terms and conditions of the grant of such REUs/RPUs.
+REUs/RPUs are accounted for by the Company as liability awards under FASB guidance on stock-based compensation.
+The liability incurred for REUs/RPUs is re-measured at the end of each reporting period.
+Non-cash compensation is recorded to account for changes in the estimated fair value of REUs/RPUs.